ParabYash/DataPrep-AutoML-Study/README.md

    - Open the Jupyter notebooks (`Twitter_Sentiment_Analysis.ipynb` and `Data_Preprocessing_and_Model_Building.ipynb`) in your preferred environment (JupyterLab, Jupyter Notebook, or any other IDE).
    - Execute the cells to replicate the data analysis, preprocessing, model building, and sentiment classification.

-Repository Contents
+## Repository Contents
-/notebooks: Jupyter Notebooks for manual and AutoML workflows.
+- Jupyter Notebooks for manual and AutoML workflows.
-/data: Sample datasets used in the analysis.
+- Sample datasets used in the analysis.
-/docs: Research paper and presentation summarizing the project.
+- Research paper
-/results: Outputs from model evaluation and comparisons.

 ## Contact Information